Lieutenant: We could try ignoring it, sir.

 - "Wei wu wei," in Taoist belief, is often translated as "creative letting be."

-- Zits.
-Popping them only makes it worse.
+- Zits and scabs.
+Picking at them only makes it worse.

 - Toddlers and tantrums.
 Provided that there's nothing they need (not hungry, not tired, not in pain, not frightened, etc), ignoring a toddler's tantrum is usually enough to make them stop.
 Of course, if said toddler is throwing a tantrum due to not receiving enough attention...

 - This gets more complicated when the child (or adult) is having a genuine meltdown (commonly seen in people on the autism spectrum and having sensory processing issues) out of overwhelm rather than throwing a tantrum because of attention.
 Some meltdowns/anxiety attacks are indeed best dealt with if they're ignored by others - talking to the person as if they're not having a meltdown may even help the panicking person focus on the talker and calm down.
 However, some meltdowns just get worse if they're ignored (and forced to stay in the same surrounding that's causing them distress).
 For example, an autistic child crying because their system is overloaded by loud sounds, bright lights, the presence of strangers, etc. at a supermarket while their parent is doing the shopping.
 The parent should ideally be able to swiftly take the child outside and go through their personal methods to calm the child.
 Autistic adults leaving a space that's stressing them (a loud party, perhaps) follows the same principle.